-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters

--Accounting for capital spend - overhead model
+Accounting for capital spend - overhead model and Storm Arwen costs

--Key audit matter description
+-Key audit matter description:

-Total additions to property, plant and equipment in the year in the company were £270m (2020: £252m) with the majority of the additions to the company's electricity distribution system, as disclosed in Note 11 to the financial statements.
-These additions include capitalised overheads of £48m (2020: £46m).
-A portion of overheads are capitalised to the extent that it is probable that future economic benefits associated with the asset will flow to the company and the cost of the item can be measured reliably in accordance with IAS 16 and the company's policies.
-Management uses a model to allocate overheads to capital resulting from analysis of the costs incurred and their relevant cost drivers.
-The allocation model is reviewed annually.
+Total additions to property, plant and equipment in the year in Northern Powergrid (Northeast) Plc were £191m (2020: £192m) with the majority of the additions to the Company's electricity distribution system, as disclosed in Note 11 to the financial statements.
+These additions include £38m capitalised overheads (2020: £39m).
+A portion of overheads are capitalised to the extent that it is probable that future economic benefits associated with the asset will flow to the Company and the cost of the item can be measured reliably in accordance with IAS 16 and the Company's policies.
+The allocation of overheads to capital results from analysis of the costs incurred and their relevant cost drivers, this is reviewed annually.